brucemcpherson/emptycDataSet/libraries/cRest_cls.md

 ## VBA Module: **[cRest](/libraries/cRest.cls "source is here")**
 ### Type: ClassModule

-This procedure list for repo (emptycDataSet) was automatically created on 5/11/2015 1:03:15 PM by VBAGit.
+This procedure list for repo (emptycDataSet) was automatically created on 4/18/2017 10:33:02 AM by VBAGit.
 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")

 Below is a section for each procedure in cRest